-1) testing some of the undrilled gaps within the Wenot deposit model that have not previously been drilled, but where gold mineralized zones along strike in either direction suggest high potential for continuity,

-2) further exploring the potential of the western "starter pit" mineralization that is outside of the area of the pastproducing pit and is demonstrating wide near surface gold-bearing zones, and

-3) providing evidence of the high potential for the Wenot deposit to continue to greater depths.
-Given that 88% of the recent Mineral Resource Estimate is above a 300m depth, extension to greater depths could significantly expand the resource.
+- 1) testing some of the undrilled gaps within the Wenot deposit model that have not previously been drilled, but where gold mineralized zones along strike in either direction suggest high potential for continuity, - 2) further exploring the potential of the western "starter pit" mineralization that is outside of the area of the past-producing pit and is demonstrating wide near surface gold-bearing zones, and - 3) providing evidence of the high potential for the Wenot deposit to continue to greater depths.
+Given that 88% of the recent Wenot Mineral Resource Estimate is above a 300m depth, extension to greater depths could signify significant expansion potential for the resource.

-In Q2 and Q3 2023, seven (7) holes totalling 3,829m were completed at the Wenot target.
-Results were favourable and achieved all of the set objectives.

-Hole 23ODD-063, testing the west Wenot "starter pit" area, encountered visible gold in 37 locations along 299m of core, and in aggregate, 138m of the 554m long hole assayed over 0.3 g/t Au.
+Hole 23ODD-063, testing the west Wenot area, encountered visible gold in 37 locations along 299m of core, and in aggregate, 138m of the 554m long hole assayed over 0.3 g/t Au.
 Hole 23ODD-063 tested 125m down dip from a 1994 exploration hole that intersected 1.23 g/t Au over 75m at a vertical depth of ~125m.
 The width and the down dip extension of this zone and the additional zones bode well for a potential starter pit in this area.
 Highlights for hole 23ODD-063 include: